-During the half-term break, we received the shocking the news that Gerry had suddenly passed away on Sunday 24 October 2021, aged 60.
+During the Autumn term, our school communities were shocked to receive the news that Gerry Batty had suddenly passed away on Sunday 24 October 2021, aged 60.

 "The Trustees are immensely saddened by our community's recent loss.
 Gerry was able to shape each of our 11 schools with his influential leadership and unwavering values.
 He dedicated his life career to serving children and to improving education in Norfolk.
 His passionate nature and his successful vision will be remembered by all those who were taught and led by him, and by all of us who worked alongside him."